HabitatFramework/UserGuide/appendix/appendix.rst

 	New in version 1.0.7:

-	* It is now possible to use a HLU GIS layer containing only a subset of all the incids in the HLU database.
+	* It is now possible to use a HLU GIS layer containing only a subset of all the INCIDs in the HLU database.
 	* It is also possible to switch between different HLU GIS layers present in the open document or workspace using the *Switch GIS layer* function.